SuperCuber/roottest/README.md

   The contents of this file will be fed into the program's stdin
 - `expected.stderr, expected.stdout`\
   The output of the program will be compared against the contents of these files
+- `environment.toml`\
+  Contains the environment variables that the program will have.

 Roottest will take each argument as the path to such a folder, and run the test in the folder according to the description above.